FullFran/youtube2pdf/README.md

 ## 📌 Try It Now

-A live demo is available on [**GitHub Pages**](https://fullfran.github.io/youtube2pdf/) , where you can test the tool by pasting a YouTube URL and selecting the desired format.
+A live demo is available on fullfran.github.io/youtube2pdf/, where you can test the tool by pasting a YouTube URL and selecting the desired format.

 ## 🛠️ Technologies Used